Why semantic search?

 Despite the benefits of semantic search in commerce search experiences, keyword matching still rules for precise and simpler query search contexts.

 For example, if a shopper searches for the query “cupcake” in a semantic-based commerce search, the search engine will look for semantically similar queries such as muffins or even cinnamon rolls, croissants, and cookies, bringing results that probably are less relevant than keyword-matching results.
-Instead, in a traditional commerce search context, the query “cupcake” can return some accurate results like Vanilla and chocolate cupcakes, Mini iced white cupcakes, or Bakery fresh cupcakes, based on the matching of the search terms with the product catalogue.
+Instead, in a traditional commerce search context, the query “cupcake” can return some accurate results like Vanilla and chocolate cupcakes, Mini iced white cupcakes, or Bakery fresh cupcakes, based on the matching of the search terms with the product catalog.

 Semantic search in Empathy Platform